nathan-hh/nathan-hh/README.md

 * Connect with me on [Linkedin](https://www.linkedin.com/in/xxx/)

-- I’m open to work as a backend developer
+- I’m open to work as a backend/Full-Stack developer